 You get an infection, and the doctor tells you to take antibiotics.
 But what if you're on birth control—will the pill still work?

-Top researchers say that most women who take antibiotics—except for one called rifampin—should expect their birth control to work as expected.
+Top researchers say that most women and people who menstruate who take antibiotics—except for one called rifampin—should expect their birth control to work as expected.
 Planned Parenthood says the same thing more directly: antibiotics "won't change the effectiveness of your birth control."

 Which antibiotics can interfere with birth control?

 Rifampin is the only antibiotic that's been proven to make hormonal birth control unreliable.
-Also known as Rifadin and Rimactane, it's usually used to treat tuberculosis and other bacterial infections like meningitis.
+Also known as Rifadin and Rimactane, this antibiotic is usually used to treat tuberculosis and other bacterial infections like meningitis.